ATTENDING WID's 2023 WOMAN OF ACHIEVEMENT LUNCHEON

 - Recognition in the WoA printed program

-- One special recognition post on WID Instagram and LinkedIn social media platform
+- One dedicated post on WID social media platforms

-- One Preferred Seating table for 10 guests at the Woman of Achievement Luncheon
+- One Preferred Seating table for 10 guests at the WoA

 - Logo on the WID website WoA event sponsor page